Here are some links that I have found to be helpful about the syrupmaking process and other syrup issues.

 Perhaps you know of someone in Missouri who can fabricate with stainless steel.

-5) YouTube has many videos about syrupmaking and some offer clever tips and ideas.
+5) YouTube has many videos about syrupmaking and some offer clever tips and ideas, most of them from norhteastern states or Canada.
 However, some have poor sound quality or production value, slow moving scenes, or contain information that is misleading or wrong.
 To save you some time, I have identified some of the better videos that contain good information for a beginner and will keep your interest.

 Making Maple Syrup at Home (start to finish) by GoldShaw Farm, 10 min.